johannesbook/fuel-guage/README.md

 3,60 V  |  3680 mV | <3%

 So in general, better than 4% accuracy can be expected in average.
 Accuracy is worse in the lower area of each range (due to limited resolution), and at some points it might theoretically be worse than 4%.

+Accuracy on very low currents is bad, don't know why yet.
+Could just as well be my reference multimeter, I will double check this when I have a chance.

 Other tests carried out
 ----